-Devil's Bridge's dramatic waterfalls span the River Mynach (a tributary of the Rheidol) and three separate bridges were built one on top of the other between the 11th and 19th century.
-The picturesque setting continues to draw visitors - many by steam train form Aberystwyth.
+Three separate bridge span the river Mynach - one built on top of the other between the 11th and 19th century.
+The legend of how the first was built and the picturesque setting continues to draw visitors - many by steam train from Aberystwyth.

-Devil's Bridge and the surrounding area feature extensively in an exciting new television detective series Hinterland.
-Filmed in both Welsh and English, Hinterland will be shown on BBC Cymru/Wales and BBC4 in 2014.
+Devil's Bridge and the surrounding area feature extensively in an exciting television detective series Hinterland.
+Filmed in both Welsh and English, Hinterland was first shown on the Welsh TV channel S4C, and BBC channels in 2014.